Home Maintenance Checklist: Seasonal and Monthly To-Dos

 Rake up the fallen leaves

-Autumn is a beautiful season, what with the color changing foliage, but it’s a messy season too!
-As the leaves wither and fall, they can make quite the mess and if the leaves pile up, it could ruin that luscious lawn that you worked so hard for in the spring.
+Autumn is beautiful with its colorful leaves, but it can also quickly gather clutter.
+As the leaves wither and fall, they can make quite the mess, and if the leaves pile up, it could ruin that luscious lawn that you worked so hard for in the spring.
 Large piles of leaves are also the perfect breeding ground for insects and nesting material for small rodents.

 Turn off your sprinkler system